tonyfromundefined/postcss-lynx/README.md

 }

 .button {
-  background-color: #3366ff;
+  background-color: var(--button-background);
 }

 .button:hover {
-  background-color: #0044cc;
+  background-color: var(--button-hover-background);
 }
 ```

 ## Why Use This Plugin?

-Some environments or older browsers may not fully support CSS variable cascading.
-This plugin helps by:
+This plugin helps manage CSS custom properties (variables) by:

-1. Pre-computing all variable references at build time
+1. Resolving nested variable references in variable definitions only
-2. Replacing variable references with their actual values
+2. Preserving variable usage in style properties (keeping `var()` references intact)
-3. Maintaining the original variable declarations for better debugging
+3. Ensuring proper variable cascading by pre-resolving variable values at build time
+4. Warning about undefined variables or circular references

+This approach ensures your CSS variables have proper values defined at the root, while still allowing runtime features like theme switching to work properly.

 ## License